-- UNEXCUSED ABSENCES merit a zero score. - EXCUSED ABSENCES are handled on a case-by-case basis; grade weighting may be adjusted, depending on the circumstance(s); however, an excused absence MUST BE CORROBORATED and DOCUMENTED, e.g., accompanied by a note from the doctor, dentist, hospital rep, or funeral director; by a court summons, plane ticket stub, hospital release form, obit, or other, as appropriate.
-With proper documentation, religious observance, official representation of the university, or personal emergency may constitute an Excused Absence.

-QUIZZES - 4 - dates announced (subject to change, although unlikely) !!!
-NO MAKE UPS !!!
-30% 40%
+- □ EXAMS 2 dates announced (subject to change, although unlikely) NO MAKE UPS 40% - UNEXCUSED ABSENCES merit a zero score. - EXCUSED ABSENCES are handled on a case-by-case basis; grade weighting may be adjusted, depending on the circumstance(s); however, an excused absence MUST BE CORROBORATED and DOCUMENTED, e.g., accompanied by a note from the doctor, dentist, hospital rep, or funeral director; by a court summons; or by a plane ticket stub.
+With documentation, religious observance, university representation, or personal emergency constitutes an Excused Absence. - ☐ QUIZZES TBD UNANNOUNCED (during lecture, discussion period, as take-home) 20% - ☐ FINAL date announced (scheduled by CAS), no alternative date/time, NO MAKE UPS 40% - Homework assigned per chapter; feel free to work any/all problems to apply and master concepts.